downthecrop/DeckSecureBoot/README.md

 1. Boot an Arch x86_64 container
 2. `sudo su`
 3. Clone the repo and navigate to it
-4. `./build.sh` will install all required dependancies and generate a new ISO.
+4. `./build.sh` will install all required dependencies and generate a new ISO.
 Finished ISOs are placed in `./out/` (or `/out` if that directory exists).

 The builder writes ISOs to `/out` when that directory exists (handy inside containers) or `./out/`.